The Quiet Renaissance

-The next wave of workers will need superior self-management abilities to do the deep work the innovation economy will demand.
+The next wave of workers will need superior self-management abilities to do the the innovation economy will demand.
 Armed with can-do attitudes, growth mindsets, and the versatility to learn on the fly — this generation will thrive in the new world of work.

 In stark contrast to their Western counterparts, nearly every worker has a pep in their step.
 Pride in work is visible everywhere you look.
 The Shokunin (which would appear to have been democratised) is now ubiquitous.
 Japanese author, sculpture, and teacher, Tasio Odate, explains it best: